 - abstract algebra

 - discrete mathematics

 Subject to approval by the Graduate Committee, students with prerequisite deficiencies (such as advanced calculus) may be admitted with the understanding that those deficiencies must be removecd after admission.
 In such cases, credits earned for deficiency course work cannot be applied to a graduate degree.
 Students who do not have the minimum GPA may be admitted to the MS program provisionally.
-Provisional students are ineligible for financial aid, teaching assistantships, and/or classification as doctoral students.

 PhD students and exceptionally strong MS students are eligible to apply for Teaching Assistantships.
 To be considered for a teaching assistantship the application packet must be accompanied by a letter indicating interest in an assistantship and citing prior teaching or tutoring experience.
 At least one letter of recommendation should address the applicant's teaching potential.
 When the Graduate Committee considers requests for teaching assistants, the primary criterion that is used is academic excellence.
 Other factors that may be considered include ability to teach lower division mathematics courses, quality of faculty recommendations, and outside employment.
 The candidate cannot be employed off-campus while holding an assistantship.